openyurtio/openyurt/docs/proposals/20220307-nodepool-governance-capability.md

 	Message string
 }

-type PoolCoordinatorConditionType string
+type YurtCoordinatorConditionType string

 const (
-	// PoolCoordinatorPending indicates that the deployment of pool-coordinator is blocked.
+	// YurtCoordinatorPending indicates that the deployment of yurt-coordinator is blocked.
 	//This happens, for example, if the number of nodes in the node pool is less than 3.
-	PoolCoordinatorPending PoolCoordinatorConditionType = "Pending"
+	YurtCoordinatorPending YurtCoordinatorConditionType = "Pending"
-	// PoolCoordinatorCertsReady indicates that the certificate used by pool-coordinator is ready.
+	// YurtCoordinatorCertsReady indicates that the certificate used by yurt-coordinator is ready.
-	PoolCoordinatorCertsReady PoolCoordinatorConditionType = "CertsReady"
+	YurtCoordinatorCertsReady YurtCoordinatorConditionType = "CertsReady"
-  	// PoolCoordinatorReady indicates that pool-coordinator is ready.
+  	// YurtCoordinatorReady indicates that yurt-coordinator is ready.
-  	PoolCoordinatorReady PoolCoordinatorConditionType = "Ready" )
+  	YurtCoordinatorReady YurtCoordinatorConditionType = "Ready" )

 type ConditionStatus string